Susanna Avery-Quash

 Susanna Mary Avery-Quash (born 1970) is a British art historian, curator, and author.

-She is senior research curator at the National Gallery, researching its collections and curating 19th-century items in its history collection, and a research fellow in the history of art at the University of Buckingham.
-She has written widely on her subject, with particular interests in early Italian art and the growth of the international art market, and is a contributor to the Oxford Dictionary of National Biography.

 Early life

-Avery-Quash is a daughter of Dr Charles Avery of Beckenham, and his wife Kathleen Jones.
+Avery-Quash is a daughter of Charles Avery of Beckenham, and his wife Kathleen Jones.
 When she was born, her father was deputy keeper of sculpture at the Victoria and Albert Museum and later directed the sculpture department of Christie's.
 She was educated at St Paul's Girls' School and Peterhouse, Cambridge, where she took a first degree in modern languages, followed by a diploma at the Courtauld Institute of Art, and then returned to Cambridge to graduate Ph.D.

 Known in her early life as Susanna M. Avery, on her marriage to Ben Quash, also a member of Peterhouse, she added his name to her own.

 Career

 In 1997, Avery-Quash was appointed as Munby Fellow in Bibliography at the University of Cambridge, then in 2002 became a lecturer in the history of art there.
 From 2006 to 2009 she was Eastlake Research Fellow at the National Gallery, since when she has held other posts, including senior research curator (history of collecting) and assistant curator.
 She is senior research fellow in the history of art at the University of Buckingham and an honorary research fellow at Birkbeck, University of London.

 She is also a Fellow of the Society of Antiquaries of London and a trustee of the Francis Haskell Memorial Fund and the Society for the History of Collecting.